 February 18, 2013

-The idea that realization of God can be experienced in the mundane act of drinking water is profound to say the least, but certainly believable once we accept the all-pervasive nature of the Supreme.
-After all, water is just one of the numerous energies that...
+The concept that one can experience God through the simple act of drinking water is profound yet plausible when we recognize the omnipresence of the Supreme Being.
+After all, water is just one of the numerous energies that make up this mortal world.
+Logically, we...

 The Most Voracious of All the Senses